relsqui/screenguppy/README.md

 Screenguppy is a little friend to keep you company in your GNU screen session.
-Specifically, it adds an extra line at the bottom (in the caption field, above the hardline if you have one) with an ASCII fish that swims back and forth.
+Specifically, it adds an extra line at the bottom (in the caption field, above the hardline if you have one) with a text-based fish that swims back and forth.

 If you're not running screen or don't want to put a fish there, you can also just run it in a bash loop (or use similar logic to add it to your i3 status bar or anywhere else that you can insert script output).
 See [Running Screenguppy Without Screen](#running-screenguppy-without-screen).

+If you'd like to use Screenguppy with tmux, there are partial instructions in an [open pull request](#2).
+If you can improve them, please leave comments!

+Contributions of both code and ideas to Screenguppy are welcome.
+Check out the issue tracker to see what's already planned and suggest other things.

 ## Contents